houbie/sam-example-app/README.md

 aws cloudformation delete-stack --stack-name sam-example-app
 ```

-`NOTE`: add `--profile my-own-profile` to the deploy command when not using the default AWS profile's credentials
+`NOTE` add the *--profile* and/or *--region* options when deploying to another region or using another credentials profile

 ## Intellij / Pycharm